 A color managed workflow ensures correct exposure and consistent color when color grading FiLMiC Pro LogV2 by using the X-Rite ColorChecker Passport Video.

 FiLMiC LogV2 was released in December 2018.
 My testing started a couple of months before it became public.
-These tests have centred around one goal.
+These tests have centered around one goal.
 That goal is to find or develop a new workflow to correct imaging inconsistencies introduced by the dynamic tone mapping active in the iPhone XS, iPhone XS Max and iPhone XR.
-You can read more about dynamic tone mapping and how FiLMiC LogV2 works in my post What is FiLMiC LogV2?

 FiLMiC LogV2 itself does a lot to bring more consistency to Apple’s latest devices.
 It locks settings down as much as Apple allows, but some of the dynamic image processing continues to cause issues.
 Hopefully Apple may allow third party app developers to moderate these features, or perhaps even disable them.